Mark Trueman: Coaching career

 By 8 March 2021, Trueman and Sellars had won 10 out of 15 league games, only losing once, and guided Bradford City from 22nd to 10th in the division.
 That same day the duo were nominated for the February 2021 EFL League Two Manager of the Month award, after one loss and four successive victories.

 In May 2021, after a dip in the team's form which saw them lose 5 matches in a row, Sellars said that he and Trueman would get out of their slump and that they had done their job in guiding the club away from relegation.
 On 10 May 2021 however, the two managers had their management contracts terminated by the club, having finished the season with a run of just one point from a possible 21 that ended in a mid-table finish.
 The two were offered alternative roles at the club, who were hopeful that the duo would remain.
 It was later announced that Trueman would stay with the club as a first-team link coach, although Sellars had yet to make a decision.
 Sellars left Bradford City on 18 June 2021, after 7 years with the club.

 On 22 June 2021 Trueman was promoted to assistant manager at Bradford City, following a conversation with new manager Derek Adams.
 Player Callum Cooke said Trueman staying with the club was the right decision.

 After Adams was sacked as manager in February 2022, Trueman was appointed caretaker manager, his second time in the temporary role.
 The appointment was supported by Cooke.
 The club lost Trueman's first game in charge a 2–0 defeat away at Oldham Athletic.
 He remained in charge for a second game, at home against Harrogate Town, saying he would have to "think outside the box" due to player absences, and that he wanted his players to be more aggressive.
 Mark Hughes was appointed Bradford City's new manager on 24 February 2022, with Trueman remaining as assistant manager alongside incoming Glyn Hodges.
 Hughes stated that Trueman was a welcome presence in the backroom staff.

+After Hughes and his assistant Glyn Hodges were sacked on 4 October 2023, Trueman remained as assistant manager to caretaker manager Kevin McDonald.
+On 31 October, Trueman replaced McDonald as caretaker manager.
+He "promised a smooth transition", and his first game was an FA Cup game against Wycombe Wanderers, which ended in a 2–1 defeat.